Rodrigocambraia14/Rodrigocambraia14/README.md

 REDIS <br>
 Datadog <br>
 Kibana <br>
-Azure DevOps (Branch control, PRs, Pipeline and release execution, creation of environment variables, application scaling, Logic Apps, management of App Services, etc.)
+Azure DevOps (Branch control, PRs, Pipeline and release execution, creation of environment variables, application scaling, Logic Apps, management of App Services, etc.) <br>
-Development of REST APIs, Web Services, Windows Services, Console and Desktop Applications, SOAP, IIS applications, messaging services with RabbitMQ.
+Development of REST APIs, Web Services, Windows Services, Console and Desktop Applications, SOAP, IIS applications, messaging services with RabbitMQ. <br>
-Development and maintenance of high complexity Legacy applications Creation and participation in projects with CQRS, MVC, and Onion architectures using DDD and SOLID principles.
+Development and maintenance of high complexity Legacy applications <br>
+Development and automation of financial applications that should generate reports and send data to other sistems Creation and participation in projects with CQRS, MVC, and Onion architectures using DDD and SOLID principles. <br>
-WPF application development
+WPF application development <br>
-Refactoring of applications with complex processes Development of Jobs in .NET applications
+Refactoring of applications with complex processes <br>
+Development of Jobs in .NET applications <br>
-Development of applications with Code-first data modeling, benefiting from tools like Entity Framework, migrations, together with SQL databases
+Development of applications with Code-first data modeling, benefiting from tools like Entity Framework, migrations, together with SQL databases <br>
-Initiative for modernization of legacy project architecture.
+Initiative for modernization of legacy project architecture. <br>
-Huge participation in Microservices architecture models, making macro and micro architectural decisions.
+Huge participation in Microservices architecture models, making macro and micro architectural decisions. <br>
-End-to-end task development (table creation in the database, API development, endpoint provisioning, API consumption, and user interaction screen development).
+End-to-end task development (table creation in the database, API development, endpoint provisioning, API consumption, and user interaction screen development). <br>
-Multi-tenant application development
+Multi-tenant application development <br>
-Development and maintenance of monolithic .NET applications Development of administrative web systems for multi-tenant web applications.
+Development and maintenance of monolithic .NET applications <br>
+Development of administrative web systems for multi-tenant web applications. <br>
-Transcription of Delphi features to .NET.
+Transcription of Delphi features to .NET. <br>

 <br>
 <br>